AESPS/operative-agent/README.md

 - Runs full-lock-in mode when you're too cooked to think
 - Never ghosts mid-debug — this agent's based fr
 - Sometimes just finds the flag — call it **mythical pull** energy ✨
-- Makes CTF pain kinda fun, no cap 🔥
+- Probably a helpful tool that makes the grind a bit easier. 🔥

 ---